 Bullying behaviour and teenagers

 While it can come as a shock to a parent to learn that their child has been bullying, it’s vital that you show your concern by being rational and acting immediately.
 Supporting your child to recognise their bullying behaviour and the impact it can have is critical to initiating changes in your child’s behaviour.
-Always keep in mind that victims of bullying can sometimes grow up to have lifelong issues, but so can the perpetrators.
+Always keep in mind that people who have been bullied can sometimes grow up to have lifelong issues, but so can the people engaging in bullying behaviour.

 This can help if you: